Symphony No. 39 (Mozart): Composition

 This symphony is the first of a set of three (his last symphonies) that Mozart composed in rapid succession during the summer of 1788.
 No. 40 was completed on 25 July and No. 41 on 10 August.
 Nikolaus Harnoncourt argues that Mozart composed the three symphonies as a unified work, pointing, among other things, to the fact that the Symphony No. 39 has a grand introduction (in the manner of an overture) but no coda.

-Around the time that he composed the three symphonies, Mozart was writing his piano trios in E major and C major (K. 542 and K. 548), his sonata facile (K. 545), and a violin sonatina (K. 547).
-Mozart biographer Alfred Einstein has suggested that Mozart took Michael Haydn's Symphony No. 26, in the same key, as a model.
-The autograph score was sold by a private buyer to an unknown collector during an auction at Sotheby's in London in 1987 for a record price at the time.
+Around the time that he composed the three symphonies, Mozart was writing his piano trios in E major and C major (K. 542 and K. 548), his sonata facile (K. 545), and his violin sonata no. 36 in F major (K. 547).
+Mozart biographer Alfred Einstein has suggested that Mozart modeled his symphony on Michael Haydn's Symphony No. 26, of which he had acquired a copy in 1784.
+However, Neal Zaslaw points out that if it was indeed an influence, Mozart "so far surpassed his 'model' as to make comparisons virtually meaningless".

+The autograph score, contained in a volume containing nine Mozart symphonies in autograph, was sold by a private buyer to an unknown collector during an auction at Sotheby's in London in 1987 for £2.5m ($4.7m) – a record price for a non-medieval manuscript at the time.